GalSim-developers/GalSim-Euclid-Like/euclidlike/data/README.md

     - The minimum wavelength is 540 nm and the maximum is 910 nm
     - The pixel size is 0.1 arcsec
     - The image size is 480 x 480
 * `pv_coeffs.dat` contains the CD and PV coefficient to build Euclid-like WCS.
-Derived from ERO data.
+At the moment they are set to 0 (no distortions).
 * `ccd_data.dat` contains the CCD shifts with respect to the center of the focal plane.
 Derived from [Scaramella et al.](https://arxiv.org/abs/2108.01201)